WHERE RECIPROCITY CREATES COMMUNITY

-The Wellness Collective empowers communities from Metro Detroit to Southwest PA, through mutual aid, trauma-informed care, and prosocial programming that address critical needs like housing insecurity, resource access, and economic stability.
+The Wellness Collective empowers communities in Southwest PA, through mutual aid, trauma-informed care, and prosocial programming that address critical needs like housing insecurity, resource access, and economic stability.
 By fostering resilience, equity, and healing, we create opportunities for individuals and families to overcome barriers and build brighter futures.
 Rooted in care and collective power, we reimagine what is possible when people—not systems—are at the center, strengthening communities where everyone has the chance to thrive.

 Funds are made available for services and supports that aid in the establishing and re-establishing of basic needs as defined by Maslow.